 This lessens the amount of strain it takes of bending or lifting your leg, particularly if your arthritis affects other parts of your body in addition to your knees, and is also optimal for those with limited knee mobility.

 Eighth.
 Consider using a cadence sensor (link to Amazon) as opposed to a torque sensor.
 Torque sensors can cause surging, whereas cadence sensors are optimal for riding at a high revolution per minute (RPM) and keeping your speed even, ensuring that your knees will not have to go through inconsistency while riding.

 Cadence sensors also allow riders to maintain a high speed without pushing their knees too hard to achieve a high cadence.
 As well, cadence sensors are better for smooth stopping and going, which is particularly desirable for those riding their e-bikes in city traffic.

 Ninth.
 Use paved bike paths when available, as they provide less impact on your joints than uneven roads or pavement.
 Take your own pace when it comes to increasing your distance, speed, and frequency; build up slowly.

 A few words in conclusion

-Ultimately, it is entirely up to you to decide whether e-biking is right for you if you are dealing with bad knees and/or arthritis.
+Ultimately, it is entirely up to you to decide whether e-bike riding is right for you if you are dealing with bad knees and/or arthritis.

-However, do not let fear hold you back – e-biking is one of the top recommended forms of exercise when dealing with joint issues.
+However, do not let fear hold you back – riding an e-bike is one of the top recommended forms of exercise when dealing with joint issues.
 If you listen to your body, use a properly fitted e-bike, adjust your e-bike if needed and consult your doctor if necessary, you will be good to go!